Fritz Todt: Career

 In December 1936, he became Leiter des Hauptamts für Technik in der Reichsleitung der NSDAP (Director of the Head Office for Engineering in the National Directorate of the NSDAP) and, in December 1938, Generalbevollmächtigter für die Regelung der Bauwirtschaft (General Plenipotentiary for the Regulation of the Construction Industry) in the Four Year Plan.
 At the beginning of World War II in Europe, he was also appointed to the rank of Generalmajor of the Luftwaffe.

-In May 1938, he initiated the Organisation Todt (OT), joining government firms, private companies and the Reichsarbeitsdienst (Reich Labour Service).
-OT used up to 800,000 forced labourers (Zwangsarbeiter) from countries that Germany occupied during World War II.
+In May 1938, he initiated the Organization Todt—named such by Hitler himself, who announced this at a Nazi Party rally in Nuremberg—joining government firms, private companies and the Reichsarbeitsdienst (Reich Labour Service).
+The OT eventually used up to 800,000 forced laborers (Zwangsarbeiter) from countries that Germany occupied during World War II.
 Todt was responsible for the construction of the "West Wall" (commonly named the "Siegfried Line" in English-speaking countries) to defend the Reich territory.
+For the West Wall, Todt assembled some 350,000 workers, drawn foremost from among former autobahn construction workers, to which 100,000 Reich Labor Service workers and 90,000 army engineers were added, and he also used his "well-developed contacts" with German industry magnates from nearly 1,000 individual firms.
+By the time the Westwall was completed in the summer of 1939, the new fortifications consisted of 11,283 bunkers and gun emplacements.

+Notwithstanding his disagreements with Reichsmarschall Hermann Göring over energy policy, it was Göring who appointed Todt Plenipotentiary for the Regulation of Construction on 9 December 1938—a mandate whose execution reveals Todt's investment in modern technology and the technocratic aspirations of the engineering profession.
+Todt simplified the issues complicating the Nazi state's manufacturing practices, like its "manifold regulations, instrusive price controls" and its "ill-coordinated procurement processes".
+The program he advanced was simultaneously technical and ideological: mechanization, fixed material quotas, labor reallocation, production rationalization, and the closure of unproductive building sites, each measure underwritten by his insistent demand that entrepreneurs, engineers, and workmen alike reconstitute themselves as "more productive Volk comrades."
+Resistance from the military and local Party leadership makes the program's relative success the more telling; within little more than a year, Göring elevated Todt to Inspector General for Special Tasks in the Four Year Plan, extending his technocratic remit beyond construction into the broader structural deficiencies of the war economy.